 Blai 9 is open Monday to Sunday from 12 pm to 12 am.
 You’ll find them at the intersection of

 La Tasqueta de Blai

-Along Carrer Blai there are plenty of other tapa and pintxo restaurants!
+Along Carrer Blai in the Poble-Sec neighborhood there are plenty of other tapa and pintxo restaurants!
 You can just hop from one place to the next and find the one that suits your appetite!